 You’ll see the mainstream banks.
 You’ll see building societies.
-You’ll also see store fronts for a new type of shops: finance companies offering payday loans and other types of short term loans.
+You may also see store fronts for a new type of shops: finance companies offering payday loans and other types of short term loans.

-This should be ideal for anyone looking for a cheap loan.
+This could be ideal for anyone looking for a cheap loan.
 After all, with so many loan providers jostling for business, surely the costs will be coming down?

 Unfortunately, it isn't quite so simple.

 The banks and building societies are often reluctant to provide loans for those with less-than-perfect credit histories.
-Typically, they’re only interested in customers looking to borrow large amounts.
+Typically, they also only provide large amounts.